CapraLab/lab-manuscript-template/README.md

   - `6methods.tex`: Methods section
   - `helperFunctions.tex`: You can put any helper functions here.
 It includes functions for formatting figures, tables, and captions.
   - `library.bib`: example bibliography file
-  - `REMOVEME_tips.tex`: Contains the text (light blue) for tips about each section, you can eventually delete this.
+  - `REMOVEME_tips.tex`: Contains the text (gray-blue-purple text) for tips about each section, you can eventually delete this.
 See instructions below.

 ## Using the MS Word Template
 1. Download `CapraLabManuscriptTemplate.docx`.
-2. Read through the tips for each section (light blue text) and then delete them.
+2. Read through the tips for each section (gray-blue-purple text) and then delete them.
 3. Fill in the template with your content.
 4. For figures/tables, reference them using a descriptive "code name" (e.g. "genomeOverviewFig") so that if you rearrange figures, it is not a headache to renumber.
 At the VERY end, you can replace the code names with the figures in their final order.
 5. For references, use a citation manager with Word plugin (e.g. Zotero, Mendeley)